-The plan is ready, and now it’s time to put it together.
+Now it’s time to put the plan together.
 Since you can’t form a limited partnership without a GP, Krakatoa Fund II GP, LLC needs to be formed before Krakatoa Fund II, LP can be formed.

 Then, Krakatoa Fund II GP, LLC (the GP of Fund II) will engage Krakatoa Management Company, LLC to provide investment management services for Fund II.

-The venture capital firm then acts as the management company for each of its funds, in accordance with the fund’s LPA, as well as the terms of the investment management agreement between the fund’s limited partnership and the VC firm.
+The VC firm then acts as the management company for each of its funds, in accordance with each fund’s LPA, as well as the terms of the investment management agreement between each fund’s limited partnership and the VC firm.

 This way, the VC firm is still able to deploy its resources for the benefit of all of the funds it oversees, while shielding itself from liability from all of those funds.

-By making sure your legal fund structure is set up to facilitate your investment goals, you can set your firm up for long-term success.
+By making sure your legal fund structure is set up to facilitate your investment goals, you can set your venture capital fund up for long-term success.